TriplyDB/Documentation/docs/generics/sparql-pagination.md

    }).bindings()
    ```

-3. To read the results you have three options:
+3. To iterate the results of your SPARQL query you have three options:

     a.
 Iterate through the results per row in a `for`-loop:

       ```ts
-      // Iterating over the results per row for await (const row of results) {
+      // Iterating over the results.
+      for await (const row of results) {
         // execute something
       }
       ```
+      Note: For select queries the `for`-loop iterates over the rows of the resultset.
+For construct queries the `for`-loop iterates over the statements in the resultset.

     b.
 Save the results to a file.
-This is only supported form SPARQL `construct` queries:
+This is only supported for SPARQL `construct` queries:

       ```ts
       // Saving the results of a SPARQL construct query to a file. await results.toFile('my-file.nt')
       ```

     c.
-Load all results into memory.
+Load all results into memory in the form of an Array.
 Note that this is almost never used.
-If you want to process results, then option 5a is better; if you want to persist results, then option 5b is better.
+If you want to process results, then option 3a is better; if you want to persist results, then option 3b is better.

       ```ts
       // Loading results for a SPARQL construct or SPARQL select query into memory. const array = await results.toArray()
       ```

+## Pagination with RATT

+**RATT** is a [TypeScript package](https://www.npmjs.com/package/@triply/ratt) that is developed by [Triply](https://triply.cc/).
+You can read more in detail what RATT is in our [getting started](https://triply.cc/docs/ratt-getting-started) documentation.